jinisaweaklearner/DS-ML-Paper-Note-Code/notes/p_value.md

 ##### which alpha (threshold) will be chosen in a/b testing? why?

 Based on where you want to use it.
 In maunfact or medicent testing, the thresthold could be very small.
-In general, **0.05 is fine to reject null hypothesis **(no diff between two groups).
+In general, **0.05 is fine to reject null hypothesis **(which is no diff between two groups).